fkarg/fkarg.github.io/staged/extreme-ownership.md

 ### Responsibility
 Being at fault and being to blame are separate.
-I started writing a [blog post about responsibility][responsibility], and missing this realization is probably why I got stuck.
+I started writing a [blog post about responsibility][responsibility], missing this realization is part of why I got stuck.